Ants Life Cycle

 Call us

-The Stages of the Ants Colony
+The stages of the ants colony

 Every ant colony goes through three stages of development.
-The first - the founding stage, when the queen mates and creates her own colony.
+The first – the founding stage, when the queen mates and creates her own colony.
 After the first workers are born, the colony goes into the ergonomic stage.
 During this time, the focus is on the nest expansion, raising more ant workers and conquering new territories.
 The third stage is the reproductive one.
 Now the colony is strong and stable.
-The queen has reproduced enough workers to guarantee the survival of the colony.
-She will begin producing virgin queens and males.
-Once they enter their adult phase, they will leave the nest at the mating season to begin the entire cycle anew.
-It may take a single season or up to five years before the colony is large enough to enter a reproductive stage.

 Ants undergo a complete metamorphosis.
 Their life cycle is divided into four stages: egg, larva, pupa and adult.